rohish-zade/Big-Data-Interview-Preparation/Databricks/databricks_Q&A.md

 ### 9. What is Repos in databricks?
 - Databricks Repos is a feature in Databricks that provides `Git integration` directly within the Databricks workspace.
-- t enables users to version control notebooks, Python scripts, and other code files by connecting with Git repositories (like `GitHub`, `GitLab`, `Bitbucket`, or `Azure DevOps`), promoting collaborative development, and allowing efficient code management.
+- It enables users to version control notebooks, Python scripts, and other code files by connecting with Git repositories (like `GitHub`, `GitLab`, `Bitbucket`, or `Azure DevOps`), promoting collaborative development, and allowing efficient code management.

 ### 10. What is Delta Lake in databricks?
 - Delta Lake is an `open-source storage layer` provided by Databricks, built on top of Apache Spark.